Many thanks to all who participated! We have compiled and excellent variety of student teaching tips, hints, advice, and survival techniques.

 Submitted by Catherine from New Jersey

-Stay in contact with your professor or advisor on a regular basis.
+- Stay in contact with your professor or adviser on a regular basis.
 If you only see him/her on days they are there to observe, you will be more nervous.

-Always plan too much.
-Since we don't have much experience organzing lessons according to class time, it's better to have too much planned then to have the students sitting there with nothing to do.
+- Always plan too much.
+Since we don't have much experience organizing lessons according to class time, it's better to have too much planned then to have the students sitting there with nothing to do.

 6 Tips from 10-Year Teacher